ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/lexical_variants.rst

 does not seem to apply (such as for the verb ``sail``, whose present participle form is ``sailing``, not ``sailling``).

-If none of these tests have succeeded, the verb inflector then checks for pronounciation-dependent spellings using the CMU pronouncing dictionary.
+If none of these tests succeed, the verb inflector checks for pronounciation- dependent spellings using the CMU pronouncing dictionary.
 If the base form has a silent-e ending, the final ``e`` is dropped and ``ing`` is appended to the base verb to form the result, unless the base form is a known exception to this rule, in which case the final ``e`` is retained.

 The verb inflector next checks for a pronunciation-dependent spelling caused by consonant doubling.
 The rules for consonant doubling are presented in the next